coderaiser/cloudcmd/README.md

     http://localhost
 Updating
 ---------------
-**Cloud Commander** is very buggy and alfa so it's very often updated.
-For update you can just type in cloudcmd directory:
+**Cloud Commander** is very alfa and it's very often updatings.
+Update is doing automagically but it could be done also manualy by typing a few commands in cloudcmd directory:

     git pull
 or check new version on npm

     npm info cloudcmd

 and then, if there is new version

     npm r cloudcmd
     npm i cloudcmd